pvamos/fcos-k8s/README.md

 ### Install Fedora CoreOS on nodes and apply the ignition config

 To install Fedora CoreOS on nodes,
-- you can simply boot from the Fedora CoreOS ISO (like the `fedora-coreos-37.20221106.3.0-live.x86_64.iso` used in the example) and manually apply the ignition config,
+- boot from the Fedora CoreOS ISO (like the `fedora-coreos-37.20221106.3.0-live.x86_64.iso` used in the example) and manually apply the ignition config,
   - either using the `.ign` file locally with `coreos-installer install /dev/XXX --ignition-file=/path/file.ign`,
   - or fetching it with HTTP(S) `coreos-installer install /dev/XXX --ignition-url=https://host.domain.tld/path/file.ign`.
-- Or alternatively you can create customized ISO or PXE images including the ignition configuration, and perform unattended installation.
+- Alternatively, create customized ISO or PXE images including the ignition configuration, and perform unattended installation.

 <https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/>